Let's Talk sessions are on hold until we are able to offer this resource again.

 Let’s Talk is a free and informal drop-in consultation service that was originally created by Cornell University’s Counseling and Psychological Services Center.
-Let’s Talk will now be offered via MS Teams, allowing currently enrolled USF students to speak with a consultant about specific questions or concerns.
+Let's Talk allows currently enrolled USF students to speak with a counselor regarding specific questions or concerns.

 How Does Let’s Talk Differ From Individual Counseling?

 In an individual counseling session, students are scheduled with a therapist and meet for weekly or bi-weekly appointments to address stated concerns.
 Although Let’s Talk consultants are mental health providers, Let’s Talk is NOT counseling and does not constitute mental health treatment.
 Meetings with consultants are on a drop-in, first-come first-served basis.

 What is the process for meeting with a Let’s Talk consultant?

 See above for dates and times.
 You will not need to pre-register for Let's Talk.
 If another student is already meeting with a consultant, you will wait in the waiting room until the prior meeting ends.